 - The training will also focus on identifying and assessing suicidal clients, implementing specific strategies for preventing and managing suicidal crises, other ethical and competency issues.

-- The course would also cover recent advances in CBT such as imagery – based approaches, in particular mindfulness, compassion and Hypno-CBT but a more detailed application would be reserved for Depression Part 2.
+- The course would also offer an overview of recent advances in CBT such as imagery – based approaches, in particular mindfulness and compassion.

 About Daniel Mirea